I2I-Mamba: Multi-modal medical image synthesis via selective state space modeling: Methods

-\textbf{Learning procedures:} Here, we devise I2I-Mamba as an adversarial model by including a conditional patch-based discriminator $D$ \cite {pix2pix}.
-The discriminator serves to distinguish actual target images ($y_{act}$) from synthetic target images produced by the abovementioned generator ($y_{syn}$).
-Assuming paired source-target images for subjects in the training set, a combined objective with pixel-wise and adversarial terms is used to train the generator $G$:
+I2I-Mamba is implemented as an adversarial model with a patch-based discriminator $D$ \cite{nie2018}, distinguishing actual ($y_{act}$) and synthetic ($y_{syn}$) target images.
+A combined pixel-wise and adversarial objective is used to train the generator $G$ \cite{resvit}:

 where $\mathbb{E}$ denotes expectation, $y_{syn}=G(X)$, $\lambda_{pix}$ and $\lambda_{adv}$ are loss-term weightings.
-Meanwhile, an adversarial term is used to train the discriminator $D$:
+Meanwhile, an adversarial term is used to train the discriminator $D$ \cite{nie2018}: